stashed/docs/docs/guides/latest/advanced-use-case/clone-pvc.md

 **Verify Restored PVC:**

-Once a restore process is complete, we are going to see that new PVCs with the name `restore-data` and `restore-config` have been created.
+Once the restore process is complete, we are going to see that new PVCs with the name `restore-data` and `restore-config` have been created.

 Verify that the PVCs have been created by the following command,